Tilt (The Lightning Seeds album): Release and promotion

 Tilt was released by Epic Records on 22 November 1999 in the UK, Europe, Malaysia and Japan.
-The album was predominantly released on CD, although it was also the band's only album issued on Mini Disc, and a limited edition numbered promotional LP was also distributed.
+The album was predominantly released on CD, although it was (along with Dizzy Heights and Like You Do...
+Best of The Lightning Seeds) one of the few albums by the band issued on Mini Disc, and a limited edition numbered promotional LP was also distributed.
 Two singles were released from the album which were available in the UK as a pair of CD singles with different B-sides and as promotional remix twelve-inch singles–opening song "Life's Too Short" was released as the first single a week before the album on 15 November 1999, introducing listeners to the band's new more dance-orientated sound.
 The song was heralded by BBC Radio 1 DJ Chris Moyles as "one of the band's strongest singles to date" and featured a remix of the song by ATFC as a B-side.
 The second and final single, "Sweet Soul Sensations", was released on 6 March 2000, which featured a remix of "Life's Too Short" by Mercury Rev.

 Market researcher Eleanor Trickett chose Sony Music's unusual outdoor advertising campaign for Tilt, although, as she stressed to Campaign Live, she was not a fan of the band, and said that "this campaign grabs the attention far more".
 Given the brief by Sony Music to "launch the Lightning Seeds’ new album, Tilt, in an engaging and cost-effective manner above and beyond the existing 4-sheet campaign," Trickett explained that "using [her] favourite outdoor idea–things that go wrong with poster sites–these ads grab the attention, by making the punter think that something's gone disastrously pear-shaped [...] the album is called Tilt, and the very ordinary creative treatment springs to life by the amusingly literal interpretation."
 Such medium required 48 sheets and Geoff Gray, James Layfield and Manning Gottlieb Media were credited as the campaign's media planners, with Blue Source, who were also credited in the liner notes for "design", acted as the creative agency.